-"The nerve gas didn't involve a direct violation of law," he said.
-"And Swann redeemed himself to some extent by destroying the cache of gas."
+"The nerve gas didn't involve a direct violation of law," Cruz said.
+"And he redeemed himself to some extent by destroying the cache of gas."

-"Why?" she asked raggedly.
+"Why?" she whispered.

-Cruz didn't know if Laurel was asking him about her father's motives in destroying the gas or simply asking why Swann had gone rogue.
+Cruz didn't know if Laurel was asking him about her father's motives in destroying the gas or simply asking why Swann had become a rogue.

-"Swann destroyed the gas when he learned that it was

-going to be used to wipe out stone-age tribes who stood in the way of exploiting the hardwood forests.
+"Swann destroyed the gas when he learned that it was going to be used to destroy stone-age tribes who stood in the way of exploiting the hardwood forests.
 But he found out too late for one clan.
 The youngest victim was four hours old.
-Swann killed the man who'd released the gas, but it didn't bring back the dead."
+Swann killed the man who released the gas, but it didn't bring back the dead."